ItsLuized/ItsLuized/README.md

 - 👋 Hi, I’m @ItsLuized - Luis Martínez
+- 🧑🏻‍💻 I'm a software engineer from Venezuela, living in Colombia.
 - 👀 I’m interested in Data Engineering, Software Engineering and Data Science
-- 🌱 I’m currently learning stuff related to my current work and going deeper in Data Engineering
+- 🌱 I’m currently learning stuff related to my current work and going deeper into Data Engineering
 - 📫 How to reach me luisemartinezcruz@gmail.com

 Changing Data Privacy for good 🟡